nikeedev/nikeedev/README.md

 - 👋 Hi, I’m @Nikegamerjjjj
-- 👀 I’m interested in Python programming, and such.
+- 👀 I’m interested in Python programming, and Web Development and much more!!.
-- 🌱 I’m currently learning Python reason it is like beginner language.
+- 🌱 I’m currently working with websites, games, apps and etc. a developer does.
 - 💞️ I’m looking to collaborate on Python people who like to make projects.
-- 📫 How to reach me, Do not accept.

 <!---
 Nikegamerjjjj/Nikegamerjjjj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.